smarie/python-valid8/README.md

 *"valid8ing is not a crime" ;-)*

-An extensible library to validate function inputs with built-in or custom validators.
+`valid8` provides user-friendly tools for

+ * general-purpose inline validation,
+ * function inputs/outputs validation
+ * class fields validation.

+All entry points raise consistent `ValidationError` including all contextual details, with dynamic inheritance of `ValueError`/`TypeError` as appropriate.
 Originally from the [autoclass](https://smarie.github.io/python-autoclass/) project.

 This is the readme for developers.
 The documentation for users is available here: [https://smarie.github.io/python-valid8/](https://smarie.github.io/python-valid8/)